• Skip to primary navigation

 Smoked St Louis BBQ Ribs

 Baby back ribs are probably what you most often see in grocery stores.
 They typically have less meat between the bones, but more on top.
-St. Louis Style on the other hand has more meat between the bones and are fattier than baby backs.
+St. Louis Style on the other hand has more meat between the bones and is fattier than baby backs.

 smoke ring on pork ribs